Thabang-99/Thabang-99/README.md

 ### 📂 What You’ll Find Here
 On this GitHub profile, I showcase projects that reflect my technical expertise, curiosity, and passion for learning.
 These projects include:
 - 📊 **Data Science Projects**: Applications of machine learning, data visualization, and advanced analytics.
-- 🧮 **Mathematics in Action**: Numerical solutions to PDEs, Lagrange interpolation, and applied computational methods.
+- 🧮 **Mathematics in Action**: Numerical solutions to PDEs, Lagrange interpolation, finite difference and applied computational methods.
 - 🔍 **Research-Oriented Work**: Insightful analysis and solutions from academic and real-world challenges.

 Check out my projects for highlights